 Goldfields & Mining

-South Head Heritage trail is a 1km, grade 3 Circuit hike located in the Sydney Harbour National Park, NSW.
+South Head Heritage trail is a 1km, grade 3 circuit hike, located in the Sydney Harbour National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 The short South Head Heritage trail offers something for everyone: incredible beach and harbour views, a glimpse into history and excellent whale watching opportunities.